kjedreski/SaaS-DataPipeline/README.md

-# ETL-ExampleCode
+# SaaS Data Integration
-ETL of a SaaS system.
 AWS and SaaS.

-The Goal's objective: Proof of Concept for designing a ETL process between a SaaS system and delivering files to a S3 server.
+The Goal's objective: Proof of Concept for designing a data pipeline between a SaaS system and delivering files to a S3 server.

 (Please note, this code isn't going to be optimized)